Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 Entering a group

-Stand nearby, listen the topic and then when the convo is winding down jump in and say “excuse me, I heard you sky at X, I’ve been meaning to go there, how is it?”.
+Stand nearby, listen to the topic, and then when the convo is winding down jump in and say “excuse me, I heard you sky at X, I’ve been meaning to go there, how is it?”.
 Worry not about the people in the group, they’ll be glad for some fresh blood.

 Think about your previous conversation and what’s something else you can ask or talk about.
 For example “John, I forgot to ask you, what’s a good place to stay in… “